The Ultimate Guide To Houston Community Resources

 - Free Medical Equipment In Houston – This guide will help you find agencies to potentially provide free medical equipment like shower chairs, walkers, or wheelchairs.

-- Turning Point Center – Turning Point a Spring Branch shelter for individuals 50 and older.
+- Turning Point Center – Turning Point is a Spring Branch shelter for individuals 50 and older.

 Houston Community Resources For Moms…And Dads